 4.4.1.
 Purpose.
 The Department Committee holds the primary responsibility for both evaluating candidate performance and ensuring proper candidate mentoring.
 Indeed, the Department Committee, in conjunction with the external review, provides the most in-depth evaluation of the candidate’s achievements in teaching, research, and service.

 4.4.2.
 Membership: Each academic department shall form a departmental promotion and tenure committee consisting of all tenured Associate Professors and (full) Professors within the department, excluding the Department Head.
 The Department Committee may invite the Department Head to attend the committee deliberations, without vote.
 Voting within the Department Committee is limited to tenured faculty with ranks at or above the requested action.
+To clarify, all members of the Department Committee vote on the tenure packages of faculty members that were initially appointed as (full) Professors without tenure.
 There must be at least four voting-eligible members to make a recommendation on an action.
 If the department has less than four voting-eligible members for particular actions, it must elect enough voting-eligible members from other department(s) to their committee to satisfy the minimum membership to vote on those actions.
 All faculty members within the Department shall vote to elect a Chair of the Department Committee.
 The Chair of the Department Committee may or may not be a member of the School Committee.

 4.4.3 Process.
 The Department Committee shall vote (by secret ballot) to recommend approval or disapproval of all properly documented requests.
 A positive recommendation requires an affirmative vote by a minimum of two-thirds of all voting-eligible members.
 The number of eligible members, the number of affirmative votes, and the candidate’s package (see Section 6) are forwarded to the School Committee.